 Chayote plants (Sechium edule) are a member of the Cucurbitaceae family, which includes cucumbers and squash.
-Also known as vegetable pear, mirliton, choco, and custard marrow, chayote plants are native to Latin America, specifically southern Mexico and Guatemala.
+Also known as vegetable pear, mirliton, choko, and custard marrow, chayote plants are native to Latin America, specifically southern Mexico and Guatemala.
 Growing chayote has been cultivated since pre-Columbian times.
-Today the plants are also grown in Louisiana, Florida and the Southwestern United States, although most of what we consume is grown and then imported from Costa Rica and Puerto Rico.
+Today, the plants are also grown in Louisiana, Florida, and the southwestern United States, although most of what we consume is grown and then imported from Costa Rica and Puerto Rico.

 What are Chayotes?

 Chayote, as mentioned above, is a cucurbit, namely a squash vegetable.
 The fruit, stems, young leaves, and even the tubers are eaten either steamed or boiled in stews, baby food, juices, sauces, and pasta dishes.
 Popular in Central and South American countries, chayote squash was introduced into the Antilles and South America between the eighteenth and nineteenth centuries with the first botanical mention in 1756.

 Primarily used for human consumption, the stems of chayote squash are also used to make baskets and hats.
 In India, the squash is used for fodder as well as human food.
 Infusions of growing chayote leaves have been used to treat kidney stones, arteriosclerosis, and hypertension.

 The fruit of chayote plants is light green with smooth skin, pear shaped, and low in calories with a fair amount of potassium.
 Chayote squash is available from October through March, although due to its increased popularity, more stores are carrying it year-round.
 Choose evenly hued fruit free of blemishes and then store the fruit in a plastic bag in the fridge for up to a month.

 How to Grow Chayote